-Recently I read a few books on user voice interfaces (VUIs), mainly to learn as much as I can on designing VUI and the problems that unique for VUI.
+Recently I read a few books on user voice interfaces (VUIs), mainly to learn as much as I can on designing VUI and its challenges.

 - Designing Voice User Interfaces